 CloroxPro Blog – Professional Cleaning and Disinfection Insights

-A blog from industry experts devoted to public health awareness, best practices, and the role of environmental cleaning and disinfection, to promote safer, healthier public spaces.A Dangerous Duo: Patient Colonization and Environmental Contamination with VRE https://www.cloroxpro.com/blog/a-dangerous-duo-patient-colonization-and-environmental-contamination-with-vre/ January 14, 2020 July 3, 2021 https://www.cloroxpro.com/wp-content/uploads/2020/01/vancomycin-resistant_enterococcus_blog_image.jpg
+A blog filled with industry insights from experts devoted to public health awareness, infection prevention, and the role of environmental cleaning and disinfection, to promote safer, healthier public spaces.A Dangerous Duo: Patient Colonization and Environmental Contamination with VRE https://www.cloroxpro.com/blog/a-dangerous-duo-patient-colonization-and-environmental-contamination-with-vre/ January 14, 2020 July 3, 2021 https://www.cloroxpro.com/wp-content/uploads/2020/01/vancomycin-resistant_enterococcus_blog_image.jpg

 A Dangerous Duo: Patient Colonization and Environmental Contamination with VRE